 Who said camping wasn’t educational?
 Head on over to the old stomping grounds of Andrew Jackson, where history and nature meet.
 Located in Lancaster County, this park’s lakeside campground offers natural beauty, two scenic hiking trails, and lots of historical sites to visit.

-Andrew Jackson famously grew up here in a log cabin, but don’t worry, you won’t have to rough it 18th-century style like he did!
+Andrew Jackson famously grew up here in a log cabin, but don’t worry, you won’t have to rough it 18th-century style as he did!
 This campground features 25 paved and 20 gravel RV sites with all the amenities you’d expect from a state park.
-There are electric and water hookups, hot showers, restrooms, and a dump station.
+There are water and electric hookups, hot showers, restrooms, and a dump station.

 4. James Island County Park